grisha/mod_python/Doc/installation.rst

   You can generally ignore this warning unless you need to re-create :file:`src/psp_parser.c`.

   The parser used by psp (See :ref:`pyapi-psp`) is written in C generated using :program:`flex`.
-This requires a reentrant version of :program:`flex` which at this time is 2.5.31.
-Most platforms however ship with version 2.5.4 which is not suitable, so a pre-generated copy of psp_parser.c is included with the source.
-If you do need to compile :file:`src/psp_parser.c` you must get the correct :program:`flex` version.
+(This requires a reentrant version of :program:`flex`, 2.5.31 or later).

   If the first flex binary in the path is not suitable or not the one desired you can specify an alternative location with the option:with-flex: